-2nd F-15E Aviator Recovered in High-Risk CSAR Misson Inside Iran
+2nd F-15E Aviator Recovered in High-Risk CSAR Mission Inside Iran

 F-15E Strike Eagle WSO Aviator Rescued

-The Weapons Systems Operator (WSO) from the F-15E Strike Eagle shot down over Iran has been rescued.
+The Weapons Systems Operator (WSO – Dude 44B) from the F-15E Strike Eagle shot down over Iran was rescued late on Saturday night, April 4, 2026 (EST).
 (This article is being updated periodically as new information becomes available).

 Summary

-A USAF F-15E Strike Eagle was shot down over southwest Iran on early Friday, April 3, 2026 (local time). reportedly in Chaharmahal and Bakhtiari Province (see map) while conducting a deep strike mission.
-Both ejected from the F-15E and parachuted to the ground.
+A USAF F-15E Strike Eagle was shot down over southwest Iran on early Friday, April 3, 2026 (local time), reportedly in Chaharmahal and Bakhtiari Province (see map) while conducting a deep strike mission.
+Both aircrew members ejected from the F-15E seconds after being hit by Iranian fire and parachuted to the ground.
 They made contact with with U.S. forces via encrypted radio and activated their emergency location beacons (most likely a CSEL).

-The F-15E Strike Eagle belonged to the 494th Fighter Squadron, of the 48th Fighter Wing of the United States Air Forces in Europe (USAFE).
+The F-15E Strike Eagle (C/S Dude 44) belonged to the 494th Fighter Squadron, of the 48th Fighter Wing of the United States Air Forces in Europe (USAFE).
 The 48th is located at RAF Lakenheath in Suffolk, England and consists of two F-15E squadrons.

+The rescue effort included 155 aircraft.
+Four bombers, 64 fighters, 48 refueling tankers, 13 rescue aircraft, and others.
 The ground team was supported by Air Force jets providing close air support and armed drone support.
-Roads leading to the extraction zone were struck to prevent Iranian reaction forces from entering the extraction zone area.
+Roads leading to the extraction zone were struck (cratered) to prevent Iranian reaction forces from entering the extraction zone area.
 Iranian news agencies posted photos of massive traffic jams of Iranian security elements attempting to reach the extraction zone area.
+U.S. B-1 bombers dropped about 100 bombs (each weighing 2,000 lbs) during the mission to rescue Dude 44B; hitting roads, IRGC garrisons, and other targets.

 There are unconfirmed reports that during the operation the Central Intelligence Agency (CIA) launched a deception campaign prior to the rescue attempt of the WSO.
 The agency spread the word inside Iran that U.S. forces in Iran had already found him and were attempting a ground exfiltration in southern Iran – possibly ending in a coastal maritime exfil.
 Apparently, this diverted some Iranian security units away from the crash site location.
 (The Washington Post, 4 Apr 2026) (subscription)